VirtoCommerce/vc-docs/platform/developer-guide/docs/custom-apps-development/vc-shell/Essentials/controls/VcCard.md

 Card is a flexible and collapsible container component.
 The examples below illustrate how you can use the `vc-card` component to enhance your user interface.

+## Storybook

+Explore the `vc-card` component in the [VC Shell Storybook](https://vc-shell-storybook.govirto.com/?path=/docs/atoms-vccard--docs).

+Dynamic Views examples are also available in the [VC Shell Storybook](https://vc-shell-storybook.govirto.com/?path=/docs/dynamicviews-atoms-vccard--docs) for a better understanding of the component usage.

 ## Usage

 Include the `vc-card` component in your Vue application, providing theming and enhanced functionality to your card inputs.